uvic-teach/project-m1-team9/EDMapService/README.md

     $ python3 manage.py runserver [Host IP]:[Port]

- But to just run the development server on codespaces:
+ But to just run the development server on your local machine (default port is 8000):

     $ python3 manage.py runserver